en

 Reacting means that the terror of thought continues.
 Acting means that the movement of ego stops and the mind is free to live and love without limits of thought.
 The energy of reaction is partial.
 It has a centre that is in endless conflict with other centres, whereas the energy of action is holistic.

-The right action is not a matter of choice between two possibilities.
+Right action is not a matter of choice between two possibilities.
 We either see the world as it is or as we think it is.
-When you actually see, you are free.